bnjmnt4n/ofcrse/src/content/articles/jujutsu-merge-workflow.md

 ~
 ```

 Although this change was made on top of the merge commit, you typically wouldn't want to leave it there for long.
-You'd proably want to rebase it to a better location (not the mega merge commit), before sending the change up for pull review.
-For example, you can first rebase the new change `main`:
+You'd likely want to rebase it to a better location (not on top of the mega merge commit), before sending the change up for code review.
+For example, you can first rebase the new change onto `main`:

 ```ansi
 [0;1m[32m❯[0m [34mjj[39m [36mrebase[39m [36m-r[39m [36mrwq[39m [36m-d[39m [36mmain[39m